-Table 46.
+Table 45.
 System Setup options-System Management menu (continued)

-System Management Wake on AC Enables or disables the computer to turn on and go to boot when AC power is supplied to the computer.
-By default, the Wake on AC option is disabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Wake on LAN Enables or disables the computer to turn on by a special LAN signal.
-By default, the Wake on LAN option is disabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Auto On Time Enable to set the computer to turn on automatically every day or on a preselected date and time.
+System Management Auto On Time Enable to set the computer to turn on automatically every day or on a preselected date and time.
 This option can be configured only if the Auto On Time is set to Everyday, Weekdays, or Selected Days.
 By default, the Auto On Time option is disabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+Intel AMT capability Enable Intel AMT capability Configure Intel Active Management Technology (AMT) options, which can be enabled, disabled, or restricted. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+First Power On Date · Set Ownership Date Enables setting up ownership date.
+By default, the Set Ownership Date option is disabled.
 Diagnostics OS Agent Requests Enable or disable the option for applications running in the operating system to run with preboot diagnostics on subsequent boots. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Power-On-Self-Test Automatic Recovery Enable or disable the automatic recovery of the computer from no power or no-POST failure by applying mitigation steps.
 By default, the Power-On-Self-Test Automatic Recovery option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-DASH Support Enable or disable the automatic recovery of the computer from no power or no-POST failure by applying mitigation steps.
-By default, the DASH Support option is disabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

-Table 47.
+Table 46.
 System Setup options-Keyboard menu

 Keyboard Fn Lock Options Fn Lock Options Enables or disables the Fn Lock option.
 By default, the Fn Lock option is enabled.
 Lock Mode By default, the Lock Mode Secondary option is selected.
 With this option, the F1-F12 keys scan the code for their secondary functions.
 Keyboard Illumination Configures the operating mode of the keyboard illumination feature.
 By default, the Dim option is selected.
 The keyboard illumination level is set to 50%.
 Keyboard Backlight Timeout on AC Sets the timeout value for the keyboard backlight when an AC adapter is connected to the computer.
+By default, the 10 seconds option is selected.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+Keyboard Backlight Timeout on Battery Sets the timeout value for the keyboard backlight when the computer is running only on the battery power.
+The keyboard backlight timeout value is only effective when the backlight is enabled.
+By default, the 10 seconds option is selected.

-Table 47.
+Table 46.
 System Setup options-Keyboard menu (continued)